 Personnel

-There are 22 full time staff and 11 seasonal staff.
+There are 19 full time, 2 part time and 1 seasonal member of staff.

 The staff are located at Crookhill Depot.
-Daily meetings and discussions ensure the practicalities of landscape maintenance are taken into consideration in Parks development work.
+Daily meetings and discussions ensure the practicalities of landscape maintenance are taken into consideration in Parks' development work.